kubernetes/website/docs/admin/cluster-large.md

 ## Support

-At {{page.fullversion}}, Kubernetes supports clusters with up to 1000 nodes.
+At {{page.version}}, Kubernetes supports clusters with up to 1000 nodes.
 More specifically, we support configurations that meet *all* of the following criteria:

 * No more than 2000 nodes
 * No more than 60000 total pods